ordepdev/ordepdev.github.io/_drafts/test-driven-developers.md

 project quality, and it can be used as living documentation, if well designed.
 The problem with this approach is that we tend to design the test cases to succeed, since we're writing them after we implement the feature.
-Also, most of the time, these tests, just test to many things at a time and they tend to get too big and complex.
+Also, most of the time, these tests, just test to many things at a time and they tend to get too big and complex and harder to maintain.

 ### 2. Tests that support development (TDD)

 Actually, I don't know how to code without writing a test first.
-It makes us reasoning about our design choices, it enforces us to change implementation code only to make a test pass, it contributes to a high code coverage, and it make sure that our code compile all the time.
-We can write these kind of tests when we're implementing a brand new feature, or if we're refactoring some existing code.
+It makes us reasoning about our design choices, it enforces us to change implementation code only to make a test pass, it contributes to a high code coverage, and it ensures that our code compiles all the time.
+We can write these types of tests when we're implementing a brand new feature, or if we're refactoring some existing code.

 Refactoring doesn't change the current behaviour.
-So, if we're missing a test that cover the piece of code that we're refactoring, writing one should be the first thing to do.
+So, if we're missing a test that covers the piece of code that we're refactoring, writing one should be the first thing to do.
 Once the test is green, we should start refactoring.
 After we change the implementation and the test is failing, we're not refactoring.
 We're rewriting the existing code to something different.

 Test-Driven Development brings lots of advantages to the team and to the project.
-Unfortunately, most of the people can't understand that.
+Unfortunately, most people can't understand that.

 ### 3. Tests that reproduce reported bugs